 I regularly get a vegetable box delivered for a few reasons: I like that I have to use what I receive which means I get more variety than I probably would otherwise and there’s only so many times you can make mushroom risotto so I find myself trying out new recipes to use the vegetables.
 Grown With Love got in touch to see if I would like to try out some of their veg so I was looking forward to getting stuck in.

 Apparently I have become a magnet for books and other similar reading materials.
 Old and new, modern and traditional, there is not a manuscript that passes me by without a glance or sometimes a purchase.
 Because of this new exponential accumulation I needed to reorganise and rearrange my boudoir in preparation for a charming new bookcase I had clapped my eyes upon.
 I wrestled with the idea of what to have for dinner and I knew this rearrangement would take many hours.
 Do I have a quick sandwich and feel an intense sense of disappointment or…Quick cheats risotto and roasted veg.

-What to do with quite a significant sized marrow, no time and a fridge full of food but nothing to eat.
-It was then that I remembered the very wise man who sold me the marrow in the first place.
-He recommended not to cut it down the middle and then stuff it as one might expect but to go about it as follows.
+He recommended a baked marrow but not to cut it down the middle and then stuff it as one might expect but to go about it as follows.